—————————————————————————————————————————————

 pink woolen dress with the leg o'mutton sleeves and high neck, was tucked out

-Her pretty black hair was pulled smoothly to the back of her head and
+pretty black hair was pulled smoothly to the back of her head and into a bun,

 Newt sat

-hard white celluloid collar of his shirt and the unfamiliar made new suit made
+white celluloid collar of his shirt and the unfamiliar made new suit made him

-him uncomfortable, but very conscious of this new responsibility he was taking
+uncomfortable, but very conscious of this new responsibility he was taking on.

 In the dim